Koustubh2111/Cofluctuation-and-Entropy-Code-Data/MultiLevel1/spike_detection.rst

 		return Region

-The five algorithms described above work sequentially in the function called **
+The five functions are sequentially called in **AnalysisLevelgetSpike** after **getNewLevel** for either a larger plus or a minus level until a minmum level is reached.